- / Herman's House via AFP - Getty Images

 Wallace and Woodfox, who have continued to deny involvement in the guard's killing, have been the subjects of documentary films.
 In July, Amnesty International called for their release on humanitarian grounds, claiming that "no physical evidence links them to the crime; potentially exculpatory DNA evidence has been lost, and the testimony of the main eyewitness has been discredited."

-Welcoming the judge's decision, Wallace's legal team said the former inmate had left the prison Tuesday night.
+Welcoming the judge's decision, Wallace left the prison Tuesday night, Kendall said.

 Woodfox's case is pending before the 5th U.S. Circuit Court of Appeals.